cjsatuforc/MiniMega2560/README.md

 ![alt text](https://github.com/Sd4Projects/MiniMega2560/blob/master/BackPins1.jpg "MegaCore 6 pins")
 ![alt text](https://github.com/Sd4Projects/MiniMega2560/blob/master/BackPins2.jpg "MegaCore 6 pins")

-This is my bootloader jig I use to install the Arduino boot code.
+This is my bootloader fixture I use to install the Arduino boot code.
 It works for both the 3.3 volt and 5 volt systems.
 There are many different ways to wire up for burning the bootloader, I just got tired doing the wire up for each board.
 If I have time later I will post how to make this unit.

 ![alt text](https://github.com/Sd4Projects/MiniMega2560/blob/master/BootBurnerJig.jpg "Boot burner jig")